Hearthware Gourmet Coffee Roaster

 Before Hearthware developed the popular Precision Roaster, they created the Gourmet Roaster.
 Like the Precision, the Gourmet is an indoor coffee roaster that can roast 1/2 cup of green coffee beans at a time.
-It is also a very easy roaster to operate and is capable of making excellent tasting coffee with minimal effort.
+It is also very easy to operate and can make excellent-tasting coffee with minimal effort.

 The Hearthware Gourmet